codewithheeren/Java/Day 5 [OOPS]/Reference Notes - Java Day 5.md

     </tr>
 </table>

+- A class that is created inside a class, is called a static nested class in Java.
+It cannot access non-static data members and methods.
+- It can be accessed by outer class name.
+- It can access static data members of the outer class, including private.
-A static nested class is defined within another class but cannot access the non-static members of the outer class.
+- Static nested class cannot access non-static (instance) data members of outer class .

+🔵 **What Happens at Compile Time?**

+When a program containing a local inner class is compiled, the compiler generates two .class files:

+- Outer.class
+- Outer$1Inner.class

 <table>
     <tr>